-You need a licence to put building apparatus or machinery in the road; this includes things like scaffolding, construction fencing, cranes and cherry pickers.
+You need a licence to put building apparatus or machinery in the road or on the pavement (ie on the public highway); this includes things like scaffolding, construction fencing, cranes and cherry pickers.

-The type of licence you need depends on what you're putting in the road and if you need a road closure.
+The type of licence you need depends on what you're putting on the highway and if you need a road closure.

 We aim to issue temporary structure licences within 12 working days, although a larger site or more complex proposal may take longer.
 Please take this into account when planning the lead-in time for the installation of the structure on site.